Steve Wozniak Drops Facebook: 'The Profits Are All Based On the User's Info' - Slashdot

 Disclaimer: I do not have a Facebook account because no body has been able to convince me to get one.

+They sell advertising services just like almost all magazines, television networks, cinemas, etc do.

+Wrong.
+It's very unlike what those others do, because they are actually selling personally identifiable information about people who have identities.

 No shit Sherlock.
 What do you think Facebook does?
-(Score:2)
+(Score:3)

 Facebook sells data.
 That's how it makes money.
 That's their business.
 Facebook gives people an easy way to blog and then they monetize the shit out of your data.